Flower Accessibility Report

 If you want to play Flower, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-We haven’t documented any accessibility features for Reading in Flower which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
-The following games are similar to Flower, and offer accessibility features for Reading:
+We've documented 3 accessibility features for Reading in Flower which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 We haven’t documented any accessibility features for Navigation in Flower which deal with how the game provides guidance and assistance to navigate its worlds.
 These are only for games that have traversal and exploration in 2D and 3D spaces.
 The following games are similar to Flower, and offer accessibility features for Navigation:

-We haven’t documented any accessibility features for Visual in Flower which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
-The following games are similar to Flower, and offer accessibility features for Visual:
+We've documented 1 accessibility feature for Visual in Flower which deals with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

-We haven’t documented any accessibility features for Audio in Flower which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Flower, and offer accessibility features for Audio:
+We've documented 1 accessibility feature for Audio in Flower which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 System Accessibility Settings